mwweinberg/mwweinberg.github.io/_posts/2018-07-05-unlocking-3D-printer-hearing.md

 ---

 *I originally wrote this post on April 14, immediately after the hearing it describes.
 At the time I assumed that the video of the proceeding would be released soon, so I held it in drafts until I could add the relevant videos.
 As it is now early July, I decided to post what I have as is.
 I'll add the videos if/when the Copyright Office ever posts them.*

+*Update July 29: the videos are live*

 On April 13 the US Copyright Office held a hearing on [my petition](http://michaelweinberg.org/post/168650680970/expanding-the-rules-around-unlocking-3d-printers) for a rule to make it clear that unlocking 3D printers does not violate copyright law.
 Specifically, the request is for a rule to make it clear that using consumables (filament, powder, whatever) that do not come from the company that made the printer does not violate copyright law.
 Background on this process starts [here](http://michaelweinberg.org/post/168650680970/expanding-the-rules-around-unlocking-3d-printers).
-You can watch the entire video of the proceeding here (*nb - see note above - I'll add this link when it exists*).
+You can watch the entire video of the proceeding here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Bfwn0NgV03s" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 I’ll pull out some clips and explain what happened in the rest of this post.

 # How We Got Here

 As always, it is worth noting that it is strange to even imagine that copyright law would have anything to say about what kind of stuff you put in a 3D printer.
 In fact, I don’t believe that it does.
 However, there is enough ambiguity around the question that I think it is worth asking for clarification from the Copyright Office on the issue.
 The connection with copyright law is this: the same law that makes it  illegal to break digital locks on DVDs so you can rip them might also make it illegal to trick a 3D printer into using material that did not come from the company that manufactured it.
 (These locks are often referred to as “DRM” - Digital Rights Management - or “TPM” - technical protection measures.)

 In 2015 the Copyright Office issued a rule that exempted tricking 3D printers into using third party materials from that law.
 However, the Copyright Office's rule was narrow.
 It did not apply if the printer was making things that are used in commerce and whose physical production is subject to legal or regulatory oversight.
 Those qualifications are pretty broad.
-This hearing was about reducing or eliminating them.
+This hearing was reducing or eliminating them.

-I have [argued](http://michaelweinberg.org/post/132021560865/unlocking-3d-printers-ruling-is-a-mess) that the qualifications to the 2015 rule actually swallowed it because all physical production is subject to some sort of legal or regulatory oversight.
+I have [argued](http://michaelweinberg.org/post/132021560865/unlocking-3d-printers-ruling-is-a-mess) that the carve out swallowed the rule because all physical production is subject to some sort of legal or regulatory oversight.
 The 3D printing company Stratasys [argued](http://michaelweinberg.org/post/170890479630/stratasys-opposes-unlocking-3d-printing-petition) that the carve  out was important because it helped protect the safety of manufactured physical parts.
 My response to that argument is that the safety of manufactured physical parts is entirely  unrelated to copyright law.

 # The Hearing